4 Tips For Buying Your First Waterfront Property

 Research Potential Waterfront Regulations and Fees

-One of the questions to ask before buying a Jacksonville waterfront home is regarding the local water regulations.
-While many waterfront homes seem to be the perfect place for a private dock, they are subject to regulations from several governing bodies: the Florida Department of Environmental Protection (DEP), the St. Johns River Water Management District (WMD), and sometimes HOAs.
+One of the questions to ask before buying a waterfront home is regarding the local water regulations.
+While many waterfront homes seem to be the perfect place for a private dock, they are typically subject to regulations from several governing bodies, and sometimes HOAs have a say as well.
 Even if a property already has a dock, it's a good idea to verify that it was properly permitted.

-DEP can grant exemptions, general permits, or individual permits for marine construction projects.
-Permits for single-family docks are the most common marine construction permits sought in Florida.
-However, they aren't always necessary.
+Government bodies can grant exemptions, general permits, or individual permits for marine construction projects.
+Permits for single-family docks are among the most common marine construction permits sought by oceanfront homeowners.
+However, dock permits aren't always necessary.
 Non-commercial piers of 1,000 square feet or less usually don't require a permit unless constructed in specially protected waters.

-Meanwhile, WMD focuses on projects within wetlands and surface waters.
-Many waterfront properties feature wetlands between the upland lot and water.
-A dock extending over those wetlands to reach deep water would likely require a permit from the WMD.
+Meanwhile, many waterfront properties feature wetlands between the upland lot and water.
+A dock extending over those wetlands to reach deep water would likely require a permit.

 Occasionally, neighbors can have a say in property improvements, too.
-In Florida, waterfront property confers riparian water rights, which include an unobstructed view of the water.
+In many states, waterfront property confers riparian water rights, which include an unobstructed view of the water.
 It's a good idea to verify that neighbors won't have any problems with planned improvements.
-Additionally, many waterfront homes in Florida belong to HOAs, which can charge fees and influence the available improvement options.
+Additionally, many waterfront homes belong to HOAs, which can charge fees and influence the available improvement options.

 On the Other Hand, Some Expenses are Fun